stanford-oval/genie-cloud/doc/thingpedia-device-intro.md

 Each of the argument includes the following attributes.
 - `name`: the name of the argument, which we suggest to name with lower case letters with underscores between each word.
-- `type`: the type of the argument including: String, Number, Boolean, Entity(entity_type), Enum(value1,value2,...), PhoneNumber, EmailAddress, Location, Measure(unit), Date, Time, Picture.
+- `type`: the type of the argument including: String, Number, Boolean, Date, Time, Location, Entity(...), Enum(...), Measure(...), etc.
   For the full list, see the [ThingTalk reference](/doc/thingtalk-reference.md)
 - `is_input`: tick the check box if the argument is an input argument, leave it unticked if is an output.
 Arguments for actions are always input, and an error